Sameer D. Shaikh

 In recent times, the safety of couples entering into interfaith marriages has become a pressing issue.
 In such a situation, she intends to work more rapidly to encourage couples to marry under the 1954 'Special Marriage Act' and provide them with legal and emotional support.
 She wishes to work with a single-point agenda of reducing growing hatred in society and promoting 'Unity and Integration'.

-In other words, Benazir Tamboli's onward journey will continue on a dual path: ideological awakening through her pen, and social transformation through action.
-She specifically notes that she has the invaluable support of her husband Dr. Shamsuddin Tamboli in this.
+In other words, Benazeer Tamboli's onward journey will continue along two paths: ideological awakening through her pen and social transformation through action.
+She specifically notes that she has the invaluable support of her husband, Dr Shamsuddin Tamboli, in this.

 Her work, her thoughts, and her determination are highly inspiring for everyone in society, especially for Muslim women.